C. Sivakumar

-Sakkaravarthi Sivakumar, popularly known as C. Sivakumar, is an Indian politician who is a Member of Legislative Assembly of Tamil Nadu.
+C. Sivakumar is an Indian politician who is a Member of Legislative Assembly of Tamil Nadu.
 He was elected from Mailam as a Pattali Makkal Katchi candidate in 2021.
 In 2025, Sivakumar declared support for PMK President Anbumani Ramadoss, which resulted in him being censured by party founder S. Ramadoss, and, along with 2 other PMK MLAs, later joined the faction of the PMK led by Anbumani.
+In 2026, he contested from Vikravandi and won by a margin of 910 votes.